Known Issues and Breaking Changes

 Failed authentication causes a disconnection

-In V8, the same escalation process occurs.
+In version 8, the same escalation process occurs.
 However if the user attempts to authenticate and the authentication fails, the connection is immediately disconnected instead of remaining open with the permissions of Mirror.

 Data model not always transmitted

 Version 8 no longer sends the data model over a tunnel during initialization when the user selects “Get all values from the master”.
 In version 7 the slave would send its model even when it knew that it was not authoritative on the data set.
 This could cause a slave to mangle the model on the master, even though the master is supposed to be correct.

 DataHub v9 software (and later) does not support Windows XP and Server 2003

 DataHub V9 requires .NET 4.6.1, which is only available on Windows 7 and later.
 Windows XP and Server 2003 are not supported.

 DataHub v9 changes the way DataHub deals with OPC-UA certificates by removing a dependency on the windows machine certificate store that was stopping DataHub from registering with the LDS if the user permissions did not permit reading that store.
 We are not aware of any side-effects from this.